guAnsunyata/vue-universal-validator/README.md

   // or calling `this.validator_validateAll()` to validate whole list which return boolean submit() {
-      const isFormValid = this.validator_validateAll() // validateAll also return a boolean additionally if (!isFormValid) {
+      const isFormValid = this.validator_validateAll() // validateAll return a boolean additionally if (!isFormValid) {
           return
       }